Important dates, festival and holidays

 *This is not an official holiday

-**This is only an official holiday once every 5 years; next in 2025.
+**This is only an official holiday once every 5 years; it is a holiday again in 2025.

 Dutch holidays explained